PČOŁKA ___________ PCZOŁKA

 The book also examines the exchange of repressive practices between the regimes in China and Belarus, focusing on the role of surveillance technologies.
 The combination of modern surveillance with traditional methods of intimidation points to the evolving challenges facing protest movements.

-While neither movement achieved its immediate political goals, both left a lasting impact on cultural and societal transformation.
+While neither movement achieved its immediate political goals, both left a lasting impact on cultural and societal transformationculture and society.
 "Descent into the Marsh" is a visual document of protest that highlights the universal human quest for freedom and dignity.
 The book functions as an open archive, regularly updated with new media articles and reflections on ongoing struggles, providing a lasting record of unfinished events that remain unblocked and uncensored online.

 ISBN 978-3-00-081038-1